 It reinforces the darkest attitudes of capitalism, in which people are reduced to commodities

 How does one quantify value for an hour of her time?
 How about for a pound of her flesh?
-Exchanging money for sexual interaction, an interaction which is commonly regarded as both an expression and vehicle of intimacy, reduces this bond-solidifying act to mere transaction.
+Exchanging money for sexual interaction, an interaction that is commonly regarded as both an expression and vehicle of intimacy reduces this bond-solidifying act to a mere transaction.
 And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “do things with [prostitutes] that real women would not put up with.”
 But, let’s not forget that prostitutes are as real as girlfriends and wives.
 The essence of this statement, which was taken as part of an international research project researching men who buy sex, shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.

 Prostitution promotes degrading attitudes toward women, and invites violence against them

 The fact that sex workers are 80% female cannot be overlooked, nor should the fact that a sizable portion of sex workers are coerced by physical means or by economic hardship.
 Female prostitutes are more likely to be raped or murdered than any other population.
-One former prostitute recalls the violence she withstood both as a trafficking victim and as an independent contractor, stating: “I’ve been shot five times, stabbed 13 times – I don’t know why those men attacked me, all I know is that society made it comfortable for them to do so.”

 Legalization circumvents the most dangerous aspects of prostitution

 Sexually transmitted infections are also statistically lower in areas where prostitution is decriminalized.
 In rural Nevada, where prostitution is legal (and condoms and regular HIV tests mandatory), there has not been one case of HIV/AIDS diagnosed in a registered sex worker since 1986.
-Beyond all the practical benefits, legalizing prostitution brings sex workers into the fold of society, increasing their sense of belonging, thereby enhancing their feelings of responsibility toward others.
+Beyond all the practical benefits, legalizing prostitution brings sex workers into the fold of society, increasing their sense of belonging, and thereby enhancing their feelings of responsibility toward others.